hit9/bt.cc/README.md

 * **Priority**  <span id="priority"></span> <a href="#a">[↑]</a>

-  By default, childre nodes are equal in weight, that is, their priorities are equal (all are defaulted to 1).
+  By default, children nodes are equal in weight, that is, their priorities are equal (all are defaulted to 1).
-  For composite nodes, the child nodes are examined from top to bottom.
+  For composite nodes, their child nodes are examined from top to bottom.

-  However, in order to support the "dynamic priority" feature, for example, the behavior of each child node has a dynamic scoring mechanism, and the child node with the highest score should be selected for execution each tick, for such cases, the class `Node` supports overloading a `Priority` function.
+  However, in order to support the "dynamic priority" feature, for example, the behavior of each child node has a dynamic scoring mechanism, and the child node with the highest score should be selected for execution each tick, for such cases, the class `Node` supports overriding a `Priority` function.

   ```cpp
   class A : public bt::Action {